hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ```

 - You MUST have a gh-pages branch (and probably do).
-- If you don't have a gh-pages branch, or a branch for making changes (in my example it's named 'test-branch') to make changes for the PR you can create one.
+- If you don't have a gh-pages branch, or a branch (in my example it's named 'test-branch') to make changes for the PR you can create one.
 For example:

 ```
 $ git checkout -b test-branch